Skip to main content Skip to secondary navigation

 Motivation and Objective

 Each year, extreme wind events are responsible for about $100 billion of damage globally, and this number continues to increase.
 To design resilient buildings, engineers need tools that can accurately characterize wind loads.
-Presently, only wind tunnel testing is approved for the design of high-rise buildings.
-The goal of this project is to compare the efficacy of wind tunnel testing with computational simulations for characterizing peak wind forces.
-We will do this by taking full-scale measurements on high-rise buildings and then comparing these with those predicted through wind tunnel and CFD.
+The goal of this project is to investigate the potential of high-fidelity computational fluid dynamics simulations for characterizing peak wind forces.
+We will do this by taking full-scale measurements on high-rise buildings and then comparing these with those predicted through CFD.

 Methods